bbc/gel/src/components/promos.md

 There are generally two layouts possible with promos: one vertical with the image stacked above the promo headline, and the other horizontal with the image sitting to to the side of the promo headline.

 ## Reference implementation

+The working example below shows an implementation of a series of horizontally formatted promos.

 <live-demo id="promo1">
   <template>